gully/astroMLfigs/README.md

 * visualization, e.g. color, annotations
 * animation, e.g. how does the plot look for a variety of parameters
 * interactivity, e.g. user-editable parameters
+* explanatory or interactive material (ipython notebook, for examples)
-* d3.js or bokeh integration
+* d3.js or bokeh for the web

+enjoy,
+-gully